St. John's Military School: History

 St. John's was founded in 1887 by the Bishop of Kansas, Elisha Thomas, as an Episcopal boarding school for boys aged 8–18; it was preceded by Phillips Military School, which had been started by Colonel William Phillips, a founder of Salina.
 Salina Troop 1, one of the oldest Boy Scout troops in America, was organized on January 21, 1910, by F. John Romanes, an instructor at St. John's who reportedly knew Lord Baden-Powell, the British founder of Scouting, and also founded Scouting in Colorado Springs, Colorado.
 The school's original building, Vail Hall, was completed in 1888 and enlarged in 1904; it was destroyed by a fire in November 1978.
 Since 1979, the annual graduation ceremony includes a traditional passing around of the building's front door handle, retrieved from the fire wreckage.

 The school was used in the filming of Up the Academy, a Mad magazine spoof about military boarding schools.
 The 1980 movie was filmed entirely in Salina, mostly on the school's campus.

+Abuse claims

 A wide range of abuse claims were filed against St. John's in a federal lawsuit in March 2012.
 An amended complaint was filed by six sets of parents on behalf of cadets from California, Florida, Tennessee, Colorado, Texas and Illinois.
 The lawsuit was settled with undisclosed terms in March 2014, just before the trial was to start.
 According to court records, as of June 2012 St. John's had settled fourteen previous abuse-related lawsuits filed since 2006.